 This keeps the practice bleeding-edge despite mature vendor capabilities.
 Individual knowledge workers gain real time savings, but the barriers to organisational scaling are non-technical and resistant to further platform investment.

 Google's Gemini integration into Gmail — Help Me Write, AI Overviews, Suggested Replies, and Proofread — now reaches 3 billion users, with Smart Reply accounting for 12% of all Gmail Inbox replies on mobile.
-Microsoft maintains Copilot in Outlook with real-time drafting refinement and meeting triage, with 60% of Fortune 500 companies now at scale deployment and 20-40% productivity gains reported.
+Microsoft's redesigned Copilot (May 2026) now positions email within a task-aware workspace on the email canvas itself, driving +30% usage growth in Outlook—the second-highest adoption lift across Microsoft 365 apps.
+Copilot in Outlook maintains real-time drafting refinement and meeting triage, with 60% of Fortune 500 companies now at scale deployment and 20-40% productivity gains reported.
 Third-party vendors fill the gaps: Abnormal AI delivering behavioral AI-powered graymail triage with 12% inbox volume reduction; Superhuman ($30–40/user/month), Mailbutler ($11/user/month with GPT-4o), Revo, and MailMaestro offer cross-platform alternatives with active feature development.
 Vertical specialists have emerged too, with Triage targeting insurance agencies and claiming 50% reduction in email handling time.

 Individual adoption is genuine.
-Over 25% of inboxes use AI for auto-summarisation and categorisation, and survey data points to half a day saved weekly on email tasks; McKinsey 2026 testing validates 45-minute daily triage savings and 80% draft accuracy in controlled deployments.
+SMB data shows 89% of small businesses use AI tools with employees saving 11.5 hours per week (equivalent to 7+ FTE annual recovery); email drafting and AI-assisted response identified as primary use case.
+Over 25% of inboxes use AI for auto-summarisation and categorisation, and survey data points to half a day saved weekly on email tasks; independent Fusion Computing case study of a 40-person financial planning firm deployed Copilot with measured 15-20 hours per week recovered within 60 days via governance-first methodology.
 But organisational deployment tells a different story.
 Enterprise readiness remains cautious: email drafting is positioned as table-stakes copilot capability but ROI attribution is difficult because workflows remain unchanged—only 27% of organisations report process-level adoption and 4% transformational.
+Gartner research reveals the measurement crisis: only 3% of Copilot adopters rate the value as 'significant,' 50% land on 'some value,' and just 6% of enterprises moved AI beyond pilot stage.
 Cost-value uncertainty persists despite 60% of Fortune 500 having started Copilot pilots.